 I don't stop my checkup there, because the type of inventory can matter even more than the overall quantity.
 There's even one type of inventory bulge we sometimes like to see.
 You can check for it by examining the quarterly filings to evaluate the different kinds of inventory: raw materials, work-in-progress inventory, and finished goods.

 A company ramping up for increased demand may increase raw materials and work-in-progress inventory at a faster rate when it expects robust future growth.
 As such, we might consider oversized growth in those categories to offer a clue to a brighter future, and a clue that most other investors will miss.
 We call it "positive inventory divergence."

 On the other hand, if we see a big increase in finished goods, that often means product isn't moving as well as expected, and it's time to hunker down with the filings and conference calls to find out why.

-What's going on with the inventory at Itron?
+What's going on with the inventory at IDEX?
 I chart the details below for both quarterly and 12-month periods.

 Let's dig into the inventory specifics.
-On a trailing-12-month basis, raw materials inventory was the fastest-growing segment, up 14.3%.
-On a sequential-quarter basis, raw materials inventory was also the fastest-growing segment, up 0.0%.
-Itron seems to be handling inventory well enough, but the individual segments don't provide a clear signal.
-Itron may display positive inventory divergence, suggesting that management sees increased demand on the horizon.
+On a trailing-12-month basis, work-in-progress inventory was the fastest-growing segment, up 121.9%.
+On a sequential-quarter basis, work-in-progress inventory was also the fastest-growing segment, up 98.6%.
+Although IDEX shows inventory growth that outpaces revenue growth, the company may also display positive inventory divergence, suggesting that management sees increased demand on the horizon.

 Foolish bottom line